Scattering in quantum wires and junctions of quantum wires with edge states of quantum spin Hall insulators: Junction of a normal metal quantum wire with semi-infinite QSHI edge

-It is interesting to see that in the limit of special choice of $c=\sqrt{mv_F/\hbar k_3}$, the scattering coefficients in eq.~\eqref{eq:rktk3d} reduce to $r_{\da}=t_1=0$, and $r_{\ua}=(E+i\hbar v_F \ka)/b$, which means that the electrons incident in the down spin channel get completely reflected into the up spin channel.
+It is interesting to see that for $c=\sqrt{mv_F/\hbar k_3}$, the scattering coefficients in eq.~\eqref{eq:rktk3d} reduce to $r_{\da}=t_1=0$, and $r_{\ua}=(E+i\hbar v_F \ka)/b$, which means that the electrons incident in the down spin channel get completely reflected into the up spin channel.
 This happens because of the strong Zeeman field present in region 2 and in region 1 only up spin electrons can transmit.
-This means a net spin current flows in region 3 due to a strong Zeeman field applied in region 2.
+This means that a net spin current flows in region 3 due to a strong Zeeman field applied in region 2.